 The impact of problem gambling isnít just felt by the gambler, but also by 5-10 other people in their lives.
 Problem gamblers are:

 - Six times more likely to be divorced than gamblers who donít have a problem

 - Four times more likely to have a drinking problem

 - Four times more likely to be a daily smoker

 - Ten times more likely to have children who grow up to be problem gamblers

-Studying an RSG online course will provide you with the required training to recognise gambling issues† in individuals, and provide information to connect problem gamblers with gambling support services.
+Studying an RSG online†(SITHGAM201 – Provide Responsible Gambling Services) course will provide you with the required skills and knowledge to recognise gambling issues† in individuals, and provide information to connect problem gamblers with gambling support services.
 The difference you make to a personís life could be profound, even beyond what you may know or even realise.